89 Notable alumni of

 -

-Tyler Starr is a former American football linebacker.
-He was selected by the Atlanta Falcons in the seventh round (255th overall) of the 2014 NFL draft.
-He played college football at South Dakota.
+Tyler Starr is an American former professional football player who was a linebacker for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the South Dakota Coyotes.
+He was selected by the Falcons in the seventh round (255th overall) of the 2014 NFL draft.

 -